LUMC/fastqsplitter/docs/index.rst

 With an input file ``input_fastq.gz`` of 2.3 GB.
 ``fastqsplitter -i input_fastq.gz -o split.1.fq.gz -o split.2.fq.gz -o split.3.fq.gz``

 Fastqsplitter will read ``input_fastq.gz``.
-The first 100 reads will go to ``split.1.fq.gz``, read 101-200 will go to ``split.2.fq.gz``, read 201-300 will go to ``split.3.fq.gz``, read 301-400 will go to ``split.1.fq.gz``, etc.
+The first 64K will go to ``split.1.fq.gz``, the next 64K will go to ``split.2.fq.gz``, etc.

-This way the fastq reads are evenly distributed, with a difference of maximum 100 reads between output files, and no positional bias in each output file.
+This way the fastq reads are evenly distributed, with no positional bias in each output file.

 =======================
 Performance comparisons